KruszJake/Quick-Cart/docs/ABTEST.md

 Control Group (A): Default green background
 Variant Group (B): Black background
 Mockups of both designs will be included for comparison.
 The final variation will be selected based on engagement and user feedback data.

+2. A/B Test Name:
+Navigation: Scrolling Between Screens vs. Bottom Navbar User Story Number: US3
+Metrics:
+Engagement: Time spent on the app per session
+Adoption: Number of screens viewed per session
+Satisfaction: User feedback on ease of navigation

+Hypothesis:
+We believe that replacing the bottom navigation bar with scrolling between screens will reduce friction and result in a more fluid user experience, as users may prefer swiping rather than using a fixed navigation bar.
+Problem & Impact:
+Currently, the bottom navigation bar may feel restrictive or redundant when switching between screens.
+We believe that enabling scrolling between screens can streamline navigation and make the app feel more interactive.
+This could lead to higher user engagement and satisfaction, as users may enjoy the more fluid navigation.
+Experiment Setup:
+Audience: 50% will use the bottom navigation bar, and 50% will experience scrolling between screens.
+Tracking:
+screen_switches → Tracks how many times users switch between screens time_spent → Measures how long users spend on the app user_feedback → Collects user feedback on navigation ease

+Variations:
+Control: Users navigate using the bottom navigation bar (with fixed icons for Home, Meals, Settings, etc.).
+Variation: Users scroll between screens with horizontal swiping (or vertical scrolling) to switch between sections, without a bottom navigation bar.

+Expected Outcome:
+If scrolling between screens leads to better engagement and higher satisfaction compared to the fixed bottom navigation bar, we will consider switching to this style for improved user experience.